 These three modifications will certainly do the work for you.
 However, if even this is not sufficient for you, then jump straight to the devastating 50/10 or even 60/15 seconds work/rest.

-Before You Go, Check These FREE Bodyweight Circuit Workouts Too!
+Check These Workouts Too!

 This 16 minute full body hiit workout presented in today's article is a great option for busy folks with limited time for lifting weights, visiting the gym and investing hours into their training process.